Ghostkeeper/Luna/plugins/logger/loggertype/implement.rst

 ============================
 Implementing logger plug-ins
 ============================

-This document gives instruction on how to implement a logger plug-in.
+This document gives instructions on how to implement a logger plug-in.
 A logger plug-in represents one way to output log messages.
 Adding more loggers causes logs to be output to multiple places simultaneously.

-To implement a logger plug-in, one needs to implement all functions listed below in `Function implementation`_.
+To implement a logger plug-in, one needs to implement all functions listed below in `Required functionality`_.
 The metadata then needs to include an entry for each of these functions, with as key the function name and as value the function itself.

 ----------
 Log levels